What is involved in enucleation?

 What precautions should I take with the prosthesis?

 There are very few precautions to take.
-You don't even need remove it at night.
-It just needs to be removed once a month for cleaning and maintenance.
+You do not even need remove it at night.
+It only needs to be removed once a month for cleaning and maintenance.